Vaughan-Esports/OverlayWriter/README.md

 # OverlayWriter
 Command line interface to edit text files for OBS/SLOBS overlays.

-Currently designed directly for [Vaughan Esports'](https://vaughanesports.org) overlays.
+Currently designed directly for [Vaughan Esport's](https://vaughanesports.org) overlays.

 ## Features
-- `writer` - write to different files quickly
+- `set` - overwrites current values in the files
-- `clear` - clear different files quickly
+- `clear` - clears the files
-- `set` - swap the names and/or scores for team 1 and 2
+- `set` - swaps the names and/or scores for team 1 and 2
-- `get` - get the names/scores of the teams and match
+- `get` - returns the names/scores of the teams and match

 ## Using Overlay Writer
 ### Setup